Minyus/pipelinex/README.md

 ```

-This may look better, but not enough.
+Just following the data interface framework might be somewhat beneficial in the long run, but not enough.

 Let's see what Kedro and PipelineX can do.